Home

 The Christophers lived in Fairchance, Fayette County, PA circa 1908, when their names were printed in a Gribble family history published in the Preston County Journal.
 In that article, Sylvester's name has been given as "Columbus" which may have been a nickname, stage name or a play on words with the name of the famous explorer, Christopher Columbus.

-Later, they moved to Jerome Park, a section of Morgantown, Monongalia County, WV, where they made their home until their deaths.
-Morgantown's University Hill section is seen at left in a rare old photographic postcard.
+Later, they moved to Jerome Park, a section of the university city of Morgantown, Monongalia County, WV, where they made their home until their deaths.

 The Uniontown Morning Herald reported that Sylvester "was widely known in Uniontown and Fayette county and his funeral was attended by a large group of friends and relatives from this district.
 Included among these were: Misses Roxie and Belva Christopher, who were nieces; Mr. and Mrs. R.P.
 Walls, Mr. and Mrs. Homer I. Grimm and their son, Homer, Jr., William, Ray, Arlie and D.C.
 Walls, all of Uniontown; Mr. and Mrs. Samuel B. Walls and their granddaughter, Annabelle Nabors, of Hopwood; Mr. and Mrs. Harvey Christopher, of Rosedale, and Rev. Samuel Wall and son, of Pittsburgh."